Skip to content

 A commit may fail if the read verify step fails.
 Aerospike attempts to do the read, even if it is dirty during the command execution step.
 Aerospike later sends an exception with the MRT_VERSION_MISMATCH result code during the commit if the read is determined to be invalid due to version mismatch.
 This indicates that another command outside the transaction changed the targeted record.
 The correct way to handle this situation is to retry the entire transaction.

-There is also a chance that the transactions succeed but the commit fails.
-An example of this would be if there is a problem updating transaction monitor on the server.
-In these situations, Aerospike returns a commit exception with status code TXN_FAILED, and if there is uncertainty about whether the transaction was committed fully, it sets the inDoubt flag to true.
+There is also a chance that the transaction succeeds but the commit fails.
+An example of this would be if there is a problem updating the transaction monitor on the server.
+In these situations, Aerospike returns a commit exception, and if there is uncertainty about whether the transaction was committed fully, it sets the inDoubt flag to true.

-To safely handle this situation you can catch the exception from the commit, and have separate handling logic as follows.
+To safely handle this situation, catch the exception from the commit and implement separate handling logic as follows.

 try {